Coherent high-velocity chiral magnons in the metallic altermagnet CrSb

-The full magnon dispersion across the entire Brillouin zone (BZ) of CrSb (Fig.~\ref{fig:Magnon}(a)) is clearly resolved using the $E_i = 750$~meV dataset, which is shown in Fig.~\ref{fig:Magnon} (c) for three high-symmetry momentum paths corresponding to the $\Gamma$–A, $\Gamma$–K, and $\Gamma$–M directions.
-The neutron scattering intensity associated with the gapped excitations systematically decreases with increasing momentum transfer, consistent with their magnetic origin.
-As expected for an AFM, the magnon spectrum exhibits a linear dispersion at low energies, with decreasing intensity as the momentum transfer increases.\
+The full magnon dispersion across the entire Brillouin zone (BZ) of CrSb (Fig.~\ref{fig:Magnon}(a)) is clearly resolved using the $E_i = 750$~meV dataset, shown in Fig.~\ref{fig:Magnon}(c) for three high-symmetry momentum paths corresponding to the $\Gamma$–A, $\Gamma$–K, and $\Gamma$–M directions.
+The scattered neutron intensity associated with the gapped excitations systematically decreases with increasing momentum transfer, consistent with their magnetic origin.
+As expected for an AFM, the magnon spectrum exhibits a linear dispersion at low energies.
+These magnons are observed to be highly coherent across multiple BZs.

 The spin excitations in CrSb are anisotropic, with an in-plane bandwidth of approximately 230 meV and an out-of-plane bandwidth of about 180~meV.
-Constant-energy slices within the ($H0L$) scattering plane, which corresponds to the $\Gamma$–M–L–A plane of the BZ, are shown in Fig.~\ref{fig:Magnon}(d) for energy transfers of 130, 180, and 230~meV.
+Constant-energy slices within the ($H,0,L$) scattering plane, which corresponds to the $\Gamma$–M–L–A plane of the BZ, are shown in Fig.~\ref{fig:Magnon}(d) for energy transfers of 130, 180, and 230~meV.
 The 130 and 180 meV slices reveal well-defined ellipsoids, indicative of long-lived and coherent spin-wave excitations.
-From the principle axes of the 130~meV ellipsoids, we extract in-plane and out-of-plane magnon group velocities of 408(9)~meV$\cdot\angstrom$ (61(2) km s$^{-1}$) and 386(2)~meV$\cdot\angstrom$ (58(2) km s$^{-1})$, respectively \cite{RevModPhys.60.209}. $$ The measured magnon group velocity exceeds the well-studied magnonic systems, including $\alpha$-Fe$_2$O$_3$ (22.5 km s$^{-1}$) and yttrium-iridium-garnets (13 km s$^{-1}$), used in prospective THz and AFM magnonic devices~\cite{PhysRevLett.130.096701,Hortensius2021}.
+From the principle axes of the 130~meV ellipsoids, we extract in-plane and out-of-plane magnon group velocities of 408(9)~meV$\cdot\angstrom$ (61(2) km s$^{-1}$) and 386(2)~meV$\cdot\angstrom$ (58(2) km s$^{-1})$, respectively \cite{RevModPhys.60.209}.
+These measured magnon group velocities exceed those of $\alpha$-Fe$_2$O$_3$ (22.5 km s$^{-1}$) and yttrium-iridium-garnets (13 km s$^{-1}$), which are used in prospective THz and AFM magnonic devices~\cite{PhysRevLett.130.096701,Hortensius2021}.
 At 230~meV, the scattering is broadly distributed near the BZ boundaries, consistent with the spin-wave dispersion reaching its upper limit.\

 The full characterization of the spin wave spectrum of CrSb allows for the determination of its spin Hamiltonian.
 A minimal model includes near neighbor (n.n.) exchange interactions and single-ion anisotropy given by: